DiRAC-Training/FM001-Bash-command-line/_episodes/01-connecting.md

 > For DiRAC, how security is implemented often differs from site-to-site
 > in terms of operating procedures, security policies, and mechanisms and tools
 > used for security.
 The key thing is to be aware of which programs are using
-> your SSH keys as well as any other types of credential you may have.
+> your SSH keys as well as any other types of credentials you may have.
 If using
 > multiple DiRAC resources it's likely you will have multiple keys, so managing
 > them in a secure way is very important.
 >